Letters from Lodi

 What's happening, especially over the past ten years, is that these circumstances have been attracting more and more small, independent, and sometimes eccentric, artisanal producers.
 Every year these itty-bitties have been taking a little bit more of a bite out of the humongous pie still going to the nation's largest, commercial brands (we don't have to name names, you can see their products in every grocery and liquor store in the country, and well beyond that).

-Case in point are two bottlings of purely Mission (a.k.a., Pais or Criolla) varietal reds sourced from Somers Vineyard, a low-lying site located right alongside the Mokelumne River on the east side of Lodi, planted some time during the 1970s.
+Case in point is two bottlings of purely Mission (a.k.a., Pais or Criolla) varietal reds sourced from Somers Vineyard, a low-lying site located right alongside the Mokelumne River on the east side of Lodi, planted sometime during the 1970s.
 Most of these free-standing, vertical cordon-trained vines have grown to over 6 feet (vineyard manager Mike Anagnos often says pickers practically need ladders to harvest these vines).

 2020 Found Wine Co.
-Mokelumne River-Lodi Mission ($30) - Transparent brick red color typical of the varietal signaling the lightness in the wine's pomegranate/strawberry perfume laced with notable brown kitchen spice; the sleek, slim, soft and zippy flavors floating across the palate like a tutued demoiselle.
+Mokelumne River-Lodi Mission ($30) - Transparent brick red color typical of the varietal signaling the lightness in the wine's pomegranate/strawberry perfume laced with notable brown kitchen spice; the sleek, slim, soft, and zippy flavors floating across the palate like a tortured demoiselle.